 This course provides ground training on the operation of high-performance and/or complex aircraft operations, including an introduction to the aeronautical knowledge areas required for the FAA Commercial Pilot Airplane knowledge test.
 Further training is provided in efficient flight planning and pilot organization skills.
-Prerequisite: MF-4006 (previous or concurrent).
+Prerequisite: MF-4006 Transitions Ground I. May be taken (previous or concurrently) with MF-4006.